Our workplaces can be ‘power plants of the future'

 Under the Centrica Business Solutions brand, we deliver integrated energy solutions for businesses and other large energy users, combining distributed energy technologies and a variety of commercial options to improve performance and cost management, drive decarbonization, strengthen resilience, and create opportunities for growth.

-Through Centrica we also provide energy trading services, and supply energy through Direct Energy in North America, British Gas in the UK, and Bord Gais in Ireland.
+Through Centrica we also provide energy trading services, and supply energy through British Gas in the UK, and Bord Gais in Ireland.
 Centrica manages over 2.5GW of flexible demand globally.